 Join David Ortega, Principal Solutions Architect from Thales and Scott McHugh from the Institute of Homeland Security at Sam Houston State University as they discuss threats that prompted Shields Up and how to ensure cybersecurity readiness.

 As cybersecurity threats have proliferated and computer technology has advanced, government data security compliance has become increasingly complex.

 The government mandates encryption, and major government security compliance regulations such as FISMA, NIST 800-53, FIPS (up to level 3), and Common Criteria need to be part of the any government data-security solution.
-And, as data moves to the cloud, government agencies need to comply with FedRAMP.
+Also, as data moves to the cloud, government agencies need to comply with FedRAMP.
 Finally, depending on the government agency, HIPAA-HITECH and PCI DSS may also be important.

 The White House issued an Executive Order on improving the Nation’s Cybersecurity on May 12, 2021.
 The Executive Order gives agencies 180 days to “adopt multi-factor authentication and encryption for data at rest and in transit, to the maximum extent consistent with Federal records laws and other applicable laws.”

 Ransomware attacks have been a problem for years, but they have recently become a lot more damaging, with criminals targeting everything from critical infrastructure to hospitals and retailers, and demanding tens of millions of dollars in ransom.
-Today, with global leaders...

 The sensitive nature of much of the data held by local and central government agencies places a greater-than-average emphasis on effective cyber-security.

 National governments around the world and many of their member states and local jurisdictions have enacted laws regulating the data security of the personal, strategic, and other sensitive data these governments hold.